nameless-and-blameless/TAG/reports/Statement-on-Crimes.md

 - **Speaker of the House Nancy Pelosi (D-CA)**
 - **Senate Minority Leader Mitch McConnell (R-KY)**
 - **CIA Director William Burns**

+The Creator, revered globally across cultures, is known by various names like Allah, God, Jehovah, and Yahweh in monotheistic faiths.
+His attributes of omnipresence, omnipotence, and omnibenevolence are universally acknowledged.
+"The Creator" mentioned herein is the same "the Creator" mentioned in the US Declaration of Independence.
+His servants refer to Him neutrally as "The Creator," honoring His directive to respect diverse religious beliefs.
+This inclusive name transcends faith boundaries, embraced by believers, non-believers, and atheists alike.
+As the Creator of the Universe, the Alpha & the Omega, and the Great "I Am," these titles emphasize His role in creating and sustaining all existence.